signalfx/splunk-otel-collector/README.md

 set the `SPLUNK_DEBUG_CONFIG_SERVER` environment variable to any value other than `true`.
 To set the desired port to listen to configure the `SPLUNK_DEBUG_CONFIG_SERVER_PORT` environment variable.

+You can use the environment variable `SPLUNK_LISTEN_INTERFACE` and associated installer option to configure the network interface on which the collector's receivers and telemetry endpoints will listen.
+The default value of `SPLUNK_LISTEN_INTERFACE` is set to `0.0.0.0`.

 ## Upgrade guidelines

 The following changes need to be done to configuration files for Splunk OTel Collector for specific